tkurki/signalk-grafana/README.md

 - [ ] add SSL toggle to datasource config
 - [ ] authentication support & testing
 - [ ] add 'self' handling for history
-- [ ] add name to context handling
+- [ ] add name to context handling, show MMSI:Name in the popup
 - [ ] add option to turn off streaming (you can always query now-1s, maybe not necessary?)
 - [ ] https://github.com/grafana/grafana/issues/21264
 - [ ] keep data in memory? so that timespan changes do not clear the graph (not relevant with history fetching)